Phew, this project has been one for the books. And don’t write me off just yet because you think it’s too hard. Let me explain.

 If you don’t have it, don’t worry!
 They have a free trial and we have a tutorial on how to use it to create a feature wall.
 If you don’t want to use Adobe Illustrator, you can plan using painter’s tape or drawing it out on your wall.
 Graph paper is also an option so you can draw to scale.
-We now offer accent wall designs: click here to learn more about this service.

 Step 6: stain your 1x2s

 Stain your 1x2s or feature wall boards.
 Since we wanted a lighter color, we just lightly rubbed the stain on and right off with a rag.

 Although you won’t need both sides, I would recommend staining both sides so that you can use either side of the board later.
 This comes in handy when you have angles that need to go a certain direction.
 If you are painting, you can wait to paint until the end.

 Cut your first 1-5 boards using a miter saw.
 You’ll want to make some initial cuts and hold them up to the wall to make sure sizing and spacing looks good.
 And if you’re creating a geometric pattern like we did, I would recommend working in sections.